Compassion Training | Winter Quarter 2020

 At the end of the course, you will be able to:

-- Apply basic mindfulness skills to stay present to self and others
+- Apply basic mindfulness skills and utilize mindfulness meditation to stay present to self and others

 - Apply learned compassion skills as a response to everyday needs and demands in personal and professional settings